epfl-lts2/pygsp/doc/tutorials/wavelet.rst

 Visualizing wavelets atoms
 --------------------------

 Let's now replace the Heat filter by a filter bank of wavelets.
-We can create a filter bank using one of the predefined filters such as pygsp.filters.MexicanHat.
+We can create a filter bank using one of the predefined filters such as :func:`pygsp.filters.MexicanHat`.

 >>> Nf = 6
->>> Wk = pygsp.filters.MexicanHat(G, Nf)
+>>> Wk = filters.MexicanHat(G, Nf)

 We can now plot the filter bank spectrum :